Racooder/copper-os/docs/protocols/CTCP.md

 ---
-layout: page
+layout: default
-title: CTCP (Copper Transmission Control Protocol)
-permalink: /protocols/ctcp
 ---

+# CTCP (Copper Transmission Control Protocol)

 CTCP is used for reliably exchanging data.
 It is contained in a [[CNP]] packet's payload.
 CTCP resembles the [TCP Protocol](https://de.wikipedia.org/wiki/Transmission_Control_Protocol), but is very simplified.